mathfanatic9/projects/Stock Prediction using LSTM Recurrent Neural Network/README.md

 # Stock Prediction using LSTM Recurrent Neural Network

 ### Overview
-This project aims to predict stock prices using a Long Short-Term Memory (LSTM) Recurrent Neural Network (RNN).
+This project aims to predict stock prices using Long Short-Term Memory (LSTM) Recurrent Neural Network (RNN).
 The model is trained on historical stock price data and is capable of making predictions based on patterns observed in the past.

 ### Data Preprocessing
 - Data is scaled using MinMaxScaler to normalize the values within a range of 0 to 1.